Terrigal is the most popular beach getaway on the Central Coast.

 You'll find tips below to help you plan your visit – like the best things to do, where to eat and the best places to stay.

 The name 'Terrigal' originates either from the Aboriginal word Tarriga, meaning 'where one can find wild figs', or Tarragal, meaning a 'place of little birds'.

 This town has great accommodation and eating options that suit everyone.

 It’s a particularly relaxing spot for families.
-Kids can swim in the gentle waves and the beach is patrolled by lifesavers.
-Plus restaurants and shops are a stone throw from the beach.
+Kids can swim in the gentle waves and lifeguards patrol the beach.
+Plus restaurants and shops are a stone's throw from the beach.